Cheap fares luring travelers to fly despite pandemic

 Asked about younger travelers taking advantage of cheap airfares, U.S. Surgeon General Jerome Adams told reporters Thursday that those visiting countries where coronavirus is spreading should avoid contact with older relatives and family with chronic medical conditions for 14 days after returning.

-“Don't come home and then visit grandma in the nursing home," Adams told a news conference in New Orleans.
+“Don't come home and then visit grandma in the nursing home," Adams told a news conference in Baton Rouge, Louisiana.
 “Don't go hang out around grandpa at Easter dinner and tell him all about the great trip that you just had to Europe.”

 Yago Ferreira didn't think much about the virus when he booked two trips earlier this month.
 The 27-year-old tech salesman from Belmont, California, is set to fly to Brazil in August for $800 — a little more than half what he's used to paying for his annual trip to see family.
 He also picked up a $250 ticket for an Easter trip to surprise his mother in New Jersey.

-Note: This story has been corrected to show the surgeon general spoke in Baton Rouge, Louisiana, not New Orleans.